vimc/bb8/README.md

 NB: The `bb8` group now owns the directory, so to enable pulling from git without `sudo`, add your user to the `bb8` group

-3. Run `./schedule.py` as root to schedule backups.
+3. Use one of the entry points listed above to backup, schedule backups, or restore.

 # Tests